Skip to main content

 DATES AND COURSES

-The clinic scheduling process begins in fall of third year with information sessions with senior clinicians and/or clinical coordinators, Academic Affairs, and Students Services.
+The clinical scheduling process begins in fall of third year, with information sessions led by the Clinical Year Program Manager.

 Pre-Scheduling Preparation